go-goyave/goyave/docs_src/src/guide/basics/routing.md

 #### Router.Middleware

-Middleware apply one or more middleware(s) to the route group.
+Middleware apply one or more middleware to the route group.

 | Parameters                 | Return |
 |----------------------------|--------|